 The Two Islands:

 With over 7,000 islands to choose from, finding your own little slice of paradise couldn’t be easier.
 During my recent trip, we visited the islands of Palawan and Bohol.
 Both are stunning destinations for different reasons.
 Palawan is famous for its crystal clear waters, subterranean river and its outlying islands.
 Bohol is known for its wildlife, rivers and scenery.
+For a full breakdown on what to do in Palawan check out this great Palawan Itinerary.

 This was my second visit to Palawan.
 The more I visit this island the more I want to stay longer.
 Palawan was recently voted as one of the best islands in the world and it’s not hard to see why it won such an accolade.
 With miles and miles of empty white sandy beaches and tons of offshore islands to explore, Palawan is a sea lover’s paradise.